qdrant/landing_page/qdrant-landing/content/articles/what-is-rag-in-ai.md

 #### Query vectorization

 Once you have vectorized your knowledge base you can do the same to the user query.
-When the model sees a new query, it converts this query into a vector using a similar process.

-We use the same preprocessing and embedding techniques.
+When the model sees a new query, it uses the same preprocessing and embedding techniques.
 This ensures that the query vector is compatible with the document vectors in the index.

 ![How retrieval works](/articles_data/what-is-rag-in-ai/how-retrieval-works.jpg)

 #### Retrieval of relevant documents

-Using the query vector, the system then starts the search to find the most relevant document snippets or passages.
-We can use the following techniques to find relevant information:
+When the system needs to find the most relevant documents or passages to answer a query, it utilizes vector similarity techniques. **Vector similarity** is a fundamental concept in machine learning and natural language processing (NLP) that quantifies the resemblance between vectors, which are mathematical representations of data points.

+The system can employ different vector similarity strategies depending on the type of vectors used to represent the data:

 ##### Sparse vector representations

 A sparse vector is characterized by a high dimensionality, with most of its elements being zero.

-The classic approach is keyword search, which is scanning documents for the exact words or phrases in the query.
+The classic approach is **keyword search**, which scans documents for the exact words or phrases in the query.
 The search creates sparse vector representations of documents by counting word occurrences and inversely weighting common words.
 Queries with rarer words get prioritized.

 ![Sparse vector representation](/articles_data/what-is-rag-in-ai/sparse-vectors.jpg)